 Under Nevada Law, Medical Malpractice cases are capped at $350,000 for “non-economic” damages.
 Compare the negative effects this cap has on the public at large vs. the benefits to insurance companies.

 Judging the essay’s value will be contingent on the below qualities:

-Benson & Bingham welcome any and all potential candidates who meet the above criteria and complete the application by August 31st, 2018.
+The Las Vegas personal injury attorneys at Benson & Bingham welcome any potential candidates who meet the above criteria and complete the application by August 31st, 2022.
 Good luck to all the applicants of our first annual scholarship.
-The winning entry’s submission as well as a press release will accompany the award when the winner is announced on October 31st, 2018.
+The winning entry’s submission as well as a press release will accompany the award when the winner is announced on October 31st, 2022.